Polynomial bounds for surfaces in cusped 3-manifolds: The number of surfaces in arbitrary 3-manifolds

 \begin{remark} We do not include a result equivalent to Corollaries~\ref{Cor:NumberOfSurfaces1} and~\ref{Cor:NumberOfSurfaces2} in this section.
 The proofs of theorems in this section still construct (and therefore count) any surface of given genus, Euler characteristic and orientability type.
 But due to the classification of surfaces, once the genus, Euler characteristic and orientability type is fixed, the surface is unique topologically.
 We are only obtaining embeddings of this surface up to isotopy.
 We could have reformulated the above theorem as giving the number of non-isotopic embedded surfaces of fixed genus, Euler characteristic and orientability type. \end{remark}

 \begin{proof}[Proof of \refthm{MainCount}] Recall that an embedded, meridianally incompressible essential surface $Z$ consists of subsurfaces $Z_i$ in chunks.
-As in \refthm{MainCountSphere}, each $Z_i$ that is not a $BBBB$ or $BBSS$ disk can have from $0$ to $-10\chi(Z)$ boundary components by \reflem{WordAndLetterCount}.
-Each $Z_i$ can also have genus or nonorientable genus from $0$ to $g$.
-Moreover, for a fixed collection of boundary components and fixed $g$, $Z_i$ may be one of at most $X$ subsurfaces by assumption.
+Each $Z_i$ that is not a $BBBB$ or $BBSS$ disk may have from $0$ to $-10\chi(Z)$ boundary components by \reflem{WordAndLetterCount}.
+Each $Z_i$ may also have genus or nonorientable genus from $0$ to $g$.
+And for a fixed collection of boundary components and fixed $g$, $Z_i$ may be one of at most $X$ subsurfaces by assumption.

 Suppose first the boundary of $Z_i$ consists of $w$ curves already placed on the boundary of chunks.
 We then have at most $X$ options for $Z_i$ of genus $g'$ inside its chunk.
 Since the genus of $Z_i$ may be from $0$ to $g$, we have